tztztztz/php-no-slam-cache/README.md

 extension=php_sync.dll

-PECL SYNC offers many readers, one writer at once (per cached item) synchronization model.
+PECL SYNC offers many readers, one writer at once synchronization model.

+No Slam Cache is using synchronization per item, that is, every item is separately synchronized.

 Using No Slam Cache requires different than usual approach to creating the resource.